Ekco-S64QTN6/Kaiagotchi/README.md

 > (⌐■_■) The Autonomous Technical Counterpart

-**Kaiagotchi** is a specialized, autonomous wireless security research tool built for Linux server environments.
-Designed for precision, autonomy, and structural clarity, it ensures reliable operation and high-efficiency data collection in stable server deployments.
+**Kaiagotchi** is an autonomous AI terminal agent built for Linux server environments, designed to conduct wireless security research with minimal supervision.
+It adapts the fundamentals of wireless reconnaissance to modern server infrastructure, using high-performance, multi-core hardware for optimal WPA handshake and PMKID capture, network analysis, and coordinated multi-agent operation.

 ## 🚀 Overview